Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Proofs

-We first show that $\rho^{2}\left( s\right) /\rho^{2}\left( c\right) $ is bounded above.
-We may always write $c=s+t_{x}\left( s\right) \rho\left( s\right) $ where $-x\leq t_{x}\left( s\right) \leq x$ for all $s$.
+We first show that $\gamma^{2}\left( c_{s,x}\right) /\gamma^{2}\left( s\right) =\rho^{2}\left( s\right) /\rho^{2}\left( c_{s,x}\right) $ is bounded above.
+We may always write $c_{s,x}=s+t_{x}\left( s\right) \rho\left( s\right) $ where $-x\leq t_{x}\left( s\right) \leq x$ for all $s$.
 Taylor's formula yields

 where $d$ lies between $s$ and $s+t_{x}\left( s\right) \rho\left( s\right) $.
-Hence
+Hence :

-The continuity of $\rho^{\prime}$ at $0$ and its nullity at $0$ (see Remark \ref{samba}) implies on a one hand that the display above is bounded above for fixed $x$ and $s$ (hence $d$) going to zero and also that (\ref{keba}) holds as well as (\ref{wal}).
-This finishes the proof of the Lemma.\endproof
+The continuity of $\rho^{\prime}$ at $0$ and its nullity at $0$ (see Remark \ref{samba}) implies on a one hand that the display above is bounded above for fixed $x$ and $s$ (hence $d$) going to zero and also that :